ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/vkGetShaderBinaryDataEXT.md

 If `pData` is `NULL`, then the size of the binary shader code of the shader object, in bytes, is returned in `pDataSize`.
-Otherwise, `pDataSize` **must** point to a variable set by the user to the size of the buffer, in bytes, pointed to by `pData`, and on return the variable is overwritten with the amount of data actually written to `pData`.
+Otherwise, `pDataSize` **must** point to a variable set by the application to the size of the buffer, in bytes, pointed to by `pData`, and on return the variable is overwritten with the amount of data actually written to `pData`.
 If `pDataSize` is less than the size of the binary shader code, nothing is written to `pData`, and `VK_INCOMPLETE` will be returned instead of `VK_SUCCESS`.

 <table>
 <colgroup>